ray2g/BEAST2-StarBEAST2/README.md

-Intership at the Centre for Ecology, Evolution and Environmental Changes (cE3c) of the University of Lisbon - Computational Biology and Population Genomics - CoBiG2, working on the viability of *Beast compared with Beast-MCMC Software analysis.
+Intership at the Centre for Ecology, Evolution and Environmental Changes (cE3c) of the University of Lisbon - Computational Biology and Population Genomics - CoBiG2, working on the viability of StartBeast compared with Beast-MCMC Software analysis.